scalacenter/classpath-shrinker/README.md

 ## Classpath Shrinker

 The Classpath Shrinker is a scalac plugin to detect unused classpath entries.
-It was created by [Jason Zaugg](https://github.com/retronym) as a better alternative to [a commit](https://github.com/jvican/scala/commit/8d22990ce32d9215f7e1fdd839f00f651b283744) which fulfilled the same functionality but required the instrumentation of symbol initializers.
+It was originally created by [Jason Zaugg](https://github.com/retronym) as a better alternative to [a commit](https://github.com/jvican/scala/commit/8d22990ce32d9215f7e1fdd839f00f651b283744) which fulfilled the same functionality but required the instrumentation of symbol initializers.